PranavKohli24/PranavKohli24/README.md

 ---

-### Outside of academics
+### Outside of academics, i like

 - Travelling🚅✈️
-- Physical and Mental Fitness 💪
+- Physical and Mental Fitness 💪🏼
 - Sports 🏏

 ---